compressmodels/compressmodels.github.io/_posts/2025-06-06-realtime-fraud-detection.md

 We averaged total latency over 5 runs of the dataset, and then rounded to six digits.

 ### Key Observations & Significance
-- For this particular dataset, we see consistent improvements for all commonly employed MLP architectures for this problem.
+- For this particular dataset, we see consistent improvements for wide and deep MLP architectures.

+If you're interested in seeing how this works on your MLP, get in touch at [quickmlmodels@gmail.com](quickmlmodels@gmail.com)